-Depending on the treatment plan, various points may differ:
+Depending on the treatment plan, key differences may arise:

 - Suggested surgical technique